Vocational Education and Retraining

 America already spends substantial funds on K–12 education, even in the worst funded school districts.
 The average per pupil expenditure is about $12,600.
 The range is from around $9,000 (Idaho) to around $29,000 (Washington, D.C.)
 (1) There is no reason why we should not be able to match the roughly 93% high school graduation rates of other countries like Belgium, Finland, Japan, New Zealand, Norway and Poland.

-We believe such a program would quickly get the U.S. above the 90% level for high school graduation or a GED.
+Such a program could quickly get the U.S. above the 90% level for high school graduation or a GED.
 This is especially true because so many of those on unemployment compensation lack a high school degree.
 The unemployment rate for high school dropouts is around 14%.
 This rate would be significantly higher were it not for the fact that 54% of this group does not even participate in the workforce as either employed or unemployed and looking for work.

 Students Who Graduate High School but Do Not Want to Get a College Degree

-As of 2019, 36% of the population over 25 had a bachelors degree or greater.
+As of 2019, 36% of the population over 25 had a bachelor’s degree or higher.
 About 58% of those who start college finish in six years.
 The group of those choosing not to finish college includes Bill Gates and the late Steve Jobs, but it also includes a large number of people with higher unemployment and significantly lower compensation than their college graduate peers.

 We believe that with improved efficiencies and lower costs in higher education, a significant number of this group would go on to get a college degree, perhaps raising the percentage with college degrees to 40%.
 This would still leave about 60% of the population with less than a college degree.

-Some of these people will find their own niche and have successful careers.
-Many of them will struggle to find work that has the potential to support a middle class lifestyle.
+Some will succeed independently, but many will struggle to find stable, middle-class employment.
 As a society, we do very little to prepare these students for the workplace.
 We need to do more.

 Post-Secondary Vocational Education and Training